isaka-james/UDOM-RATIBA-API/README.md

 ### 3. Get Programs
 - **Endpoint**: `/get/programme`
 - **Method**: GET ( https://udom-ratiba-api.vercel.app/get/programme )
-- **Description**: This is very important, here you can see all the programmes with the appropiate code of each programme, It is *crutual* to know the code of the programme you want to fetch, because with that code you can fetch the timetable in the following steps..
+- **Description**: This is very important, here you can see all the programmes with the appropiate *code of each programme*, It is *crutual* to know the code of the programme you want to fetch, because with that code you can fetch the timetable in the following steps..

 - sample output
 ```python